Alerts

 January 27, 2020

 Carpal tunnel syndrome is a common condition that causes numbness, tingling and pain in the hand and arm.
 It's caused by compression in the median nerve, one of the major nerves that runs through the hand.
-Orthopedic surgeon Jacob Brubacher, MD, explains the symptoms and treatment options for carpal tunnel syndrome.
+Orthopedic surgeon Jacob Brubacher, MD, and plastic surgeon Charles Jehle, MD, explain the symptoms and treatment options for carpal tunnel syndrome.

 • Yes.
 People may feel like they’re dropping things.
 They might also wake up several times during the night because their hands are buzzing or tingling.